yvesmartindestaillades/NAP/docs/source/overview.rst

+.. _data_processing_sample_code:

 Sample code
 ***********

     *"Un bon croquis vaut mieux qu'un long discours."* (*A good sketch is worth more than a long speech.*) - Napoléon Bonaparte

-For this example, we will use the framework of this branch of NAP's repo. #TODO.
+For this example, we will use the example shown in `the getting started branch <https://github.com/yvesmartindestaillades/dreem_nap/tree/getting_started>`_

 Let's show a code example.